 2. HowTo steps no longer match the visible page

 The page was rewritten as a narrative article, but the JSON-LD still lists the old steps.
-Rich Results Test passes (steps are well-formed), but Google’s content-match check fails silently.
+The Schema Markup Validator passes (steps are well-formed), but the markup now describes a page that no longer exists.

-How to spot it: Compare the name of each HowToStep in JSON-LD against visible H2/H3 headings on the page.
+How to spot it: Compare the name of each HowToStep in the JSON-LD against the visible H2/H3 headings on the page.
 Mismatches are common after content edits.

 3. CMS plugin auto-generates HowTo from any ordered list